 Investment Attraction Municipalities with high capacity economic development departments may engage in investment attraction activities related to the agri-food sector.
 Generating leads, attending trade shows where buyers and suppliers connect, and marketing local assets suited to a particular industry can help to attract potential investors.
 Resources for Investment Attraction Investment attraction in the agriculture system can range from farmland purchases to new producers or processors who are looking to occupy industrial lands.
 It is important to have prepared resources that document your community's competitive advantages for agri-business and facilitate answering investors' inquiries for when they become necessary.
-Land Inventory Database A land/property inventory is an up-to-date listing of all the commercial and industrial lands and buildings available for sale or lease in a community.
-In addition to containing all of the relevant contact information related to the property, the inventory usually lists other key information such as a comprehensive description of the property (i.e., square footage, zoning, servicing, lease rate etc.).
-Inquiries Office for Investors & Agribusiness The importance of having staff available to respond to questions on short notice cannot be underestimated.
+Land Inventory Database f i the relevant contact information related to the property, the Inquiries Office for Investors & Agribusiness The importance of having staff available to respond to questions on short notice cannot be underestimated.
 Responding to site selector inquiries involves providing answers to key questions (i.e., land availability, labour costs, utility costs etc.) posed by a potential investor.
 It is not uncommon for a site selector to request a response within 24 hours.
 Engaging the province (i.e. OMAFRA and the Ministry of Economic Development and Growth) is recommended to help ensure provincial investment attraction specialists are aware of the assets, sector strengths and opportunities in their respective regions.

-regions.
 Agriculture Infrastructure and Planning